zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 Similarly, by defining what "done" looks like, IT and software engineering professionals can stay focused on their goals, prevent overextension, and maintain a clear direction in their work.
 This approach fosters productivity, ensures high-quality outcomes, and provides a satisfying sense of accomplishment.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations better define what "done" looks like:

 * **Completing a Feature Development:**
 Developing a new feature for a software application can often lead to scope creep without clear boundaries.
 To address this, defining what constitutes "done" for the feature is essential, as well as specifying criteria such as passing all unit and integration tests, undergoing code review, and updating Documentation.
 By documenting these conditions—"Feature X is done when it passes all unit tests, integrates without errors, is reviewed by a peer, and is documented in the user manual"—the development team can stay focused, avoid unnecessary additions, and ensure timely completion.